TU Dortmund

 Services for international students

-Your first stop for almost everything is the International Office — admission letters, visa questions, enrolment, and orientation weeks all run through it.
 Like every large German technical university, TU Dortmund also runs a career service, psychological counselling, a language centre and university sports.

-A verified, per-service guide (what each office does, where it is, what to bring) is being researched and will be published section by section — we only ship what we've checked.
+A verified, per-service guide (what each office does, where it is, what to bring) is being researched and will be published section by section.
+We only ship what we've checked.

 Scholarship directory